Global Resistance to Established Order After 1900

 Apartheid

 The struggle against apartheid in South Africa is one of the longest of the decolonization struggles, and it, too, was also embroiled in the machinations of the Cold War.
-This article will help you to explore the route the struggle took, and how it connected local and global forces.
+This video will help you to explore the route the struggle took, and how it connected local and global forces.

 -